DataDog/integrations-core/containerd/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

+This integration works on Linux and Windows, but some metrics are OS dependent.
+Look at `metadata.csv` for the list of OS dependent metrics.

 ### Events

 The Containerd check can collect events.
 Use `filters` to select the relevant events.
 Refer to the [sample containerd.d/conf.yaml][2] to have more details.